 Lemon balm contains chemicals that seem to have a sedative, calming effect.
 Taking a lemon balm by itself can improve the length and quality of sleep.

-• Can cause some side effects including nausea, vomiting, abdominal pain, dizziness
+- Can cause nausea, vomiting, or abdominal pain

 Chamomile benefits the neurohormones in this case by helping to maintain the sleep-wake cycle.